jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 .. code:: bash

     conda create -n jupyterlab-apod jupyterlab nodejs
-    conda activate jupyterlab-xkcd
+    conda activate jupyterlab-apod
     jupyter labextension install @your-npm-username/jupyterlab_apod
     jupyter lab

 You should see a fresh JupyterLab browser tab appear.
-When it does, execute the *Random xkcd comic* command to prove that your extension works when installed from npm.
+When it does, execute the *Random Astronomy Picture* command to prove that your extension works when installed from npm.

 Learn more